 When they receive the text, FEMA will send you a link to download the app.

-Blizzards and winter storms are serious, but there are plenty of ways to make things fun for your family if one strikes.
+Although blizzards and winter storms are serious, there are plenty of ways to make things fun for your family if one strikes.

 For example, there’s a good chance you and your kids will get a little stir-crazy from being cooped up in the house.
 Keep some board games and craft supplies on hand so you have activities that don’t require electricity.
 Let kids build a blanket fort, have an indoor “snowball fight” with cotton balls, or do an indoor treasure hunt to stay busy.